bukiro/PECS/README.md

 - [ ] (documentation) :)
 - [ ] Initiative tracker, battles, being a battle member, GM-Player-Communication.......

+To do immediately:
+- Extensively test custom item creation

 To do to finish Ohm:
 - Doubling Rings
 - Slippers of Spider Climbing